buildpacks/rfcs/text/0000-export-to-oci.md

 - I had some issues with the second build, that's why I couldn't take any measure
 - We divide the results in two sections:
   - Pre/Post Lifecycle execution: As mentioned, skopeo tool was used here and most of the time spent goes into this category.
 Open to optimal implementations here.
-  - Lifecycle execution: We can see there is an increment of +10%, but probably this can be improve during the formal implementation
+  - Lifecycle execution: We can see there is an increment of +10%, but probably this can be improved during the formal implementation

 # Migration